btd/rollup-plugin-visualizer/README.md

 - If you use rollup v2.x and use `gzipLength` or `brotliLength`upgrade to rollup 2.44 at least.
 In V5 i use provided by rollup api to get rendered module code for size estimations, instead of original sources as it was before.
 - In all other case just update the plugin.

-To upgrade plugin change import/require statement like it is shown in installation section.
+To upgrade plugin change import/require statement like it is shown in installation/usage sections.

 ## Usage